-1.1.1: Build a strong sense of community by supporting local events and organisations
+1.1.1: Build a strong sense of community by suppo rting local events and organisations o Barnoa trono

-Action Code Action Name Performance Measure 1.1.1.1 List of projects supported through the application and coordination of RADF funding during the year to assist community groups.
-Acknowledgement in the Annual report for this funding stream.
-All RADF funds expended and acquittals and returns completed.
-1.1.1.2 Number of not-for-profit community groups supported with grant information opportunities through councils 'Grant finder' program All relevant grant information provided to groups via email.
+Action Code Action Name Performance Measure 1.1.1.1 Providing support to at least four (4) major annual events that are important to the local community; with groups, utilising external grants where possible All RADF funds expended and acquittals and returns completed.
+1.1.1.2 Not-for-profit groups provided with information and support to access and deliver grant funding to the community All relevant grant information provided to groups via email.